miquelruiz/collectd-proxy/README.md

 # collectd-proxy

-Store collectd measurements until they're gathered
+Store collectd measurements until they're gathered.
+Written in Go.
+No dependencies other than the standard library.